 The City merged its engineering department with its two utility groups in 1991.
 The joining with the group in charge of underground infrastructure with the Collection System group facilitated more prompt responses to collection system problems.
 The City also developed a Preventive Maintenance Program.
-Table 9-3 shows the amount of preventive maintenance performed on sewers and catch basins from 1993 to 2018, compared to sewer calls and system-related problems in those same years.
-The table shows that calls and system-related problems decreased significantly as preventive maintenance programs increased during this time.
+Table 9-3 shows the amount of preventive maintenance performed on sewers and catch basins from 1993 to 2023, compared to sewer calls and system-related problems in those same years.